gaearon/redux-bootstrap/README.md

 ## Why Do I Need This?
 This library handles most of the common application initialization/bootstrapping that takes place every time you create a new Redux project.

-When you create a new Redux project you usually need to take care about a few things:
+When you create a new Redux project you usually need to take care of a few things:

 - Install dependencies.
 - Integrate the React router with Redux.